Artistic Influences on Picasso’s Demoiselles d’Avignon

 Paul Cézanne (1839 – 1906)

-Cézanne, in his mature period, reduces the naturalism and materialism of what he represents to a set of interlocking often geometric forms.
-He addresses and reinterprets one of the artist’s main problems: how to represent what is perceived in three dimensions on a flat canvas with paint.
+Cézanne, in his mature period, reduced the naturalism and materialism of what he represented to a set of interlocking geometric forms.
+He reinterpreted one of the artist’s main problems: how to represent what is perceived in three dimensions on a flat canvas with paint.

 A harmony parallel to nature

-His answer is colour and symmetry of form.
+His answer is colour and complementary form.
 Cézanne said that “art is a harmony parallel to nature”.
 By this he surely meant that it was not enough to try to mirror nature as in the academic tradition.
 It was not enough to register in paint accurately what was seen.
 It was up to the artist to develop his own visual language.
-Cézanne did this by invoking the permanence and order of nature and landscape and also suggesting its constant mutation.
+Cézanne did this by invoking the permanence and order of nature and landscape whilst also suggesting its constant mutation.

 Paul Cézanne’s Montagne Sainte Victoire with large Pine.
 The mountain which Cézanne painted many times appears in the distance.
 The distance is suggested by greys and blues.
 The peak of the mountain is framed by two animated pine branches.
 In the middle ground we see green fields, scattered farms and a railway viaduct.
 The Mont Saint Victoire series is Cézanne’s homage to his native Provence.